SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

-The ICM-45686 is a very good IMU for DIY SlimeVR. it seems to perform just aswell as the BNO085 and LSM6DSV for a lower price
+The ICM-45686 is a very good IMU for DIY SlimeVR.
+It seems to perform just as well as the BNO085 and LSM6DSV, but for a lower price.